No Products in the Cart

 Much was made about the new lighting headlight on the unicycle.
 The new unit has an incredible 7800 Lux output, a huge improvement on the V10F (520 Lux) as well as competitors Gotway and Kingsong (GW Nikola 1700 Lux, KS16X 4500 Lux).
 It also features a revised taillight.
 Despite its basic appearance, the included folding kickstand (purported to be an industry first) situated under the rear mudguard and deploying up against the tyre tread, will be a welcome addition.

-We shall be updating our webstore shortly with listings for both the V11 Self Balancing Electric Unicycle and the L9 electric scooter.
+InMotion's V11 can be ordered here and the InMotion L9 can be seen on our webstore here .
 Keep your eyes peeled on our instagram and facebook, alongside our scooter and unicycle categories for further information.

 We have no doubt that the L9 will be a big success in the UK, following the legislation change that will hopefully arrive before the year is out.
 Suspension and range are the features most requested by our clients and this scooter is the answer for both.
 Embracing fast charging is a huge step forward, with both of the new devices capable of accepting two charger inputs at once.
 We believe the L9’s dash charging will be a big draw.
 We feel that only the styling will put off some customers, who will opt for the leser ‘spec’, but refined lines of products from Unagi.